QuasarApp/QtDeployer/README.md

 ## Install
 You can download the latest version of the application [here](https://github.com/QuasarApp/QtDeployer/releases).

-This application generates an installation file with all the dependencies "qt".
-The application consists of the following steps:
-1. configuring the qt location paths and the project itself
-2. project assembly with the selected qt
-3. selection of the necessary not "qt" dependencies
-4. Interpolator creation using "qt Install framework" (available only from version 1.1)

 ## Donate
 If you want to help the project, then you can donate a small amount to our bitcoin wallet.